Equine Gastric Ulcer Syndrome (EGUS)

 Diagnosis of stomach ulcers:

 The easiest way to determine whether your horse is suffering from stomach ulcers is to have your veterinary surgeon perform a gastroscopy.
 This is a relatively simple procedure which is done in a sedated, starved horse.
 Your vet will place a small camera up the nose and down the oesophagus (food pipe), into the stomach and examine the lining of the stomach.
-Please see the attached images which show an increasing severity of stomach ulcers.
-The first picture is of a normal stomach lining and moving through the images you will see more severe, red erosion and ulceration of the lining of the stomach.

 The mainstay of treatment of Equine Gastric Ulcer Syndrome is with the drug, Omeprazole, a proton pump inhibitor.
 This drug reduces the amount of acid produced in the stomach giving the ulcers a chance to heal and helping to prevent further ulceration.
 For the first month the horse will be on a “treatment” dosage which is 4mg /kg which is then reduced to the “maintenance” dosage of 2mg/kg for 4 weeks.
 I advise clients to rescope the horse after 6 weeks to ensure that the ulcers have healed.

 Treatment and prevention of the recurrence of Equine Gastric Ulcer Syndrome must also include dietary and management changes.
 What you are trying to achieve is mimicking how your horse would eat in the wild while being stabled and with limited turnout.
 “Little and Often” is the phrase to remember!